jelaludo/BareBlocks/README.md

-# 📸 Exif - Comprehensive Metadata Tool
+# 📸 BareBlocks - Comprehensive Metadata Tool

 <p align="center">
   <img src="images/ExIF-Logo_BackgroundWhite.png" alt="GUI Screenshot" width="200">
 </p>

 ## 🔎 Overview
-**Exif** is a powerful metadata extraction and management tool that supports multiple file types including **images, videos, audio, and documents**.
+**BareBlocks** is a powerful metadata extraction and management tool that supports multiple file types including **images, videos, audio, and documents**.
 It provides:
 - 🖥️ A **modern GUI** for beginners
 - 💻 A **command-line interface (CLI)** for advanced users

-Use Exif to **extract, analyze, edit, and remove metadata** with ease.
+Use BareBlocks to **extract, analyze, edit, and remove metadata** with ease.

 ---